kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

 1. **Pin (no-op).** Set `MachineDeploymentTopology.version` / `MachinePoolTopology.version` to the
    MD/MP's current version, which — at a stable cluster — equals the control plane version.
-This pins the group without triggering any rollout.
-A pin can never exceed the control plane version and can never move a group below the version it currently runs.
+This pins the MD/MP without triggering any rollout.
+A pin can never exceed the control plane version and can never move an MD/MP below the version it currently runs.
-2. **Diverge.** Advance the control plane (the pinned group holds back, within the skew policy) or raise the group's pinned version toward the control plane.
-Raising the pin is what triggers a rolling upgrade of that group only.
+2. **Diverge.** Advance the control plane (the pinned MD/MP holds back, within the skew policy) or raise the MD/MP's pinned version toward the control plane.
+Raising the pin is what triggers a rolling upgrade of that MD/MP only.
-3. **Unpin (explicit).** Clear the field to return the group to cluster-managed versioning; this is allowed only when the pinned version already equals `Cluster.spec.topology.version`.
+3. **Unpin (explicit).** Clear the field to return the MD/MP to cluster-managed versioning; this is allowed only when the pinned version already equals `Cluster.spec.topology.version`.
 Cluster API never unpins automatically.